 In medieval England succession and inheritance were matters of concern, considerably so for the succession of the monarch.

-For example Clause 7 states:
+For example on women and marriage Clause 7 states:

-(7) At her husband’s death, a widow may have her marriage portion and inheritance at once and without trouble.
+“7.
+At her husband’s death, a widow may have her marriage portion and inheritance at once and without trouble.
 She shall pay nothing for her dower, marriage portion, or any inheritance that she and her husband held jointly on the day of his death.
-She may remain in her husband’s house for forty days after his death, and within this period her dower shall be assigned to her.
+She may remain in her husband’s house for forty days after his death, and within this period her dower shall be assigned to her.”

 The Australian Parliament holds a manuscript of the Magna Carta.
 It is one of four manuscripts known to exist and is on display in Parliament House, Canberra.

 Debts of the deceased have to be paid first, before the executors could distribute

 “26.
-If anyone holding a lay fief of us dies and our sheriff or bailiff shows our letters patent of summons for a debt which the deceased owed us, it shall be lawful for the sheriff or our bailiff to attach and list the chattels of the deceased found in lay fee to the value of that debt, by the view of lawful men, so that nothing is removed until the evident debt is paid to us, and the residue shall be relinquished to the executors to carry out the will of the deceased.And if he owes us nothing, all the chattels shall be accounted as the deceased’s saving their reasonable shares to his wife and children.
+If anyone holding a lay fief of us dies and our sheriff or bailiff shows our letters patent of summons for a debt which the deceased owed us, it shall be lawful for the sheriff or our bailiff to attach and list the chattels of the deceased found in lay fee to the value of that debt, by the view of lawful men, so that nothing is removed until the evident debt is paid to us, and the residue shall be relinquished to the executors to carry out the will of the deceased.And if he owes us nothing, all the chattels shall be accounted as the deceased’s saving their reasonable shares to his wife and children.”

-What was to happen on an intestacy (no will)
+Magna Carta declared what was to happen on an intestacy (no will)

 “27.
 If any free man dies intestate, his chattels are to be distributed by his nearest relations and friends, under the supervision of the Church, saving to everyone the debts which the deceased owed him.”

-Dean and Chapter of Lincoln in association with Lincoln Magna Carta Trust,1988
+Magna Carta, Icon of Liberty, Rex Davis (ed) Dean and Chapter of Lincoln in association with Lincoln Magna Carta Trust,1988

-29 September 2014, updated 14 January 2018
+29 September 2014, updated 19 January 2021